-When Hessel Verhage moved into the role of CEO for DB Schenker’s Region Americas in August, he brought his nearly 30 years of experience in the logistics industry along with him.
+When Hessel Verhage moved into the role of CEO for DB Schenker’s Region Americas last year, he brought his nearly 30 years of experience in the logistics industry along with him.
 A U.S. Army veteran, Verhage is also a veteran who delivers a high level of discipline, expertise, and commitment on every job that he’s tasked with.

 Responsible for 24 countries in North, Central, and South America, Verhage began his logistics career driving a forklift and was later promoted to supervisor.
 “I worked my way up,” says Verhage.
 “Along the way, I had some really good mentors who helped me and others who cut me some breaks.”

 When Verhage learned about the CEO opportunity at DB Schenker, he started thinking about what would go into taking a large, established logistics leader and helping it adjust to the new realities of the logistics field.
 “Logistics is changing fast, and it’s creating some challenges for the companies that are operating in it,” says Verhage.
 “That was my catalyst for joining DB Schenker.”

 Ready to be a part of change, Verhage has full operational profit and loss (P&L) responsibility for the 11,000-employee Americas region.
 “I’m really looking forward to the challenge, and I’ve already found a lot of great people around me to work with,” says Verhage.
 “At the end of the day, we all use the same ships, planes, and trucks.
 It’s our front line people who truly make the difference.”

 Taking on a Whole New Life

 Born and raised in Holland, Verhage was in high school when he moved to the U.S. with his mother, who is American.
 After graduating, he knew he wanted to go to college but lacked the funds, so he enlisted in the U.S. Army.
 Opting for a shorter enlistment time and a maximized GI Bill opportunity (which would pay for college), 18-year-old Verhage signed up.